 Rosenfeld Injury Lawyers handles construction site accident cases across Illinois.
-If you or a family member was injured on a construction project in or around Peoria, contact our attorneys for a free case review.
+Contact our attorneys for a free case review if you or a family member was injured on a construction project in or around Peoria.

 Current and Proposed Large Construction Projects in Peoria, Illinois

-Riverfront Village Park – Phase I of the new Riverfront Village Platform and parking deck began in Autumn 2017 with the demolition of existing buildings.
+Riverfront Village Park: Phase I of the new Riverfront Village Platform and parking deck began in Autumn 2017 to demolish existing buildings.
 Underground utility work and grading should begin by spring 2018.
 Phase II is expected to start with the release of funding and include lighting and hardscape paths.

-Peoria Road Improvement – With the onset of warmer weather, Peoria is ready to begin seasonal road construction projects for 2018 beginning with the Willows Knoll Drive and Allen Road intersection that was once slated for 2021.
+Peoria Road Improvement: With the onset of warmer weather, Peoria began seasonal road construction projects for 2018, beginning with the Willows Knoll Drive and Allen Road intersection that was once slated for 2021.
 Also, the reconstruction projects on Harvard Avenue and Northmoor Rd. are expected to continue.
 An additional $5 million has been slated to reconstruct N. University St. from Townline Road to Pioneer Parkway.